alezzandro/iotgw_mainproject/README.md

     token: "YOUR_TOKEN_HERE"
     registryaddr: "YOUR_OCP_ADDRESS_HERE"
 ...
+        TARGET_AMQ_BROKER: tcp://YOUR_INFRA_ADDR:30616
+...
 ```
-As you see by the previous file, you need to replace the token value and the registry address.
+As you see by the previous file, you need to replace the token value, the registry address and the address of one of your infrastructure node (we configured a NodePort for the iot-hub's AMQ container).

 On the Openshift side we need to enable the whitelist for the internal Openshift registry and let the Ansible Service Broker to scan for images ending with "-apb".
 In the Ansible Service Broker configmap, add a whitelist rule for the OpenShift registry similar to the one already set up for the Docker Hub registry: